By Carla Marie Rupp

 Other adventures included several boat trips, and one a day-trip to an island with, of course, swimming on a pristine little beach and eating a delicious fish lunch.
 Another time I took a speedboat (unfortunately) to another town and beach near Jaco Beach across the way.
 I soon found a resort with a great brunch and took in more of the seashore.
 In the water, a few Costa Rican families chatted with me, sharing their holiday experiences.
 We took pictures of each other.

 I don’t think visitors ought to leave Costa Rica without hiking in the forest.
-I, for one, couldn’t resist the combination of beach, butterflies, bird watching and lush jungle vegetation, and when I learned about the Manuel Antonio National Park I had to go there for at least a few days.
+I, for one, couldn’t resist the combination of beach, butterflies, bird watching and lush jungle vegetation, and when I learned about Costa Rica’s Manuel Antonio National Park I had to go there for at least a few days.

-Quepos turned out to be the most economical town for finding a little guest house near the beach and the national park.
+Quepos turned out to be the most economical town for finding a little guesthouse near the beach and the national park.
 I loved my sweet room, strolling around the town, which is known for its sport fishing and plenty of friendly people.
 It’s even a great spot for finding gelato of all kinds!

 The world-known Manuel Antonio National Park is only a short public bus ride away from town.
 I blissfully enjoyed everything the park had to offer, including its amazing blue butterflies and the spectacular landscapes in the forest and on the beach.
 I admired the European bird-watchers who had traveled here with all their gear.
 They were in heaven and they even let me view some birds through their lenses, a thrilling experience.